 Monitoring Season Notes

-A total of 2,658 juvenile coho were observed during summer basinwide surveys on Olema Creek, and another 474 were captured during electrofishing along fixed index reaches.
-When compared to the last time this generation was observed, the 2016 preliminary basinwide population estimate of 16,500 juveniles is lower than the 2013 estimate of 16,599, but within the 2013 95% confidence interval [13,075; 20,123].
-Juvenile coho were observed throughout the 13 km stretch surveyed.
-A total of 247 coho juveniles were implanted with PIT (passive integrated transponder) tags to allow detailed tracking of individual fish throughout their lives.
+Survey teams counted a total of 69 juvenile coho during summer basinwide surveys on Olema Creek, and captured another 19 during electrofishing along fixed index reaches.
+These totals contributed to a preliminary 2017 basinwide population estimate of 404 coho, with a 95% confidence interval ranging from 217 to 591.
+That estimate is lower than the 1,034 fish estimated to be in the Olema Creek basin in 2014, the last time we observed this generation, but within the 2014 95% confidence interval [185; 1,883].
+Teams observed juvenile coho throughout the 13 km stretch surveyed.
+Biologists implanted a total of 25 juvenile coho with PIT (passive integrated transponder) tags to allow detailed tracking of those individuals throughout their lives.
 This allows us to capture data on growth between life stages, timing of migration, and survival.

-A total of 604 juvenile coho were observed during the basinwide surveys on Redwood Creek, and an additional 127 juveniles were captured during index reach electrofishing.
-The 2016 preliminary population estimate of 2,500 juveniles is lower than the 2013 estimate of 3,159 95% CI [2,287; 4,031].
-Although juvenile coho were seen throughout the mainstem of Redwood Creek, the highest concentration occurred between the confluence with Kent Creek and Bridge 1 in Muir Woods.
-Juvenile coho were not seen on the Fern Creek tributary this season.
-A total of 104 fish were PIT tagged during electrofishing surveys.
+Teams observed a total of 272 juvenile coho during basinwide surveys on Redwood Creek, and captured an additional 58 juveniles during index reach electrofishing.
+The 2017 preliminary population estimate of 850 coho, 95% confidence interval [567; 1,133], is higher than the 2014 estimate of 51 coho, 95% confidence interval [9; 93].
+Although survey crews saw juvenile coho throughout the mainstem of Redwood Creek, the highest concentration occurred between the confluence with Kent Creek and Bridge 1 in Muir Woods.
+Crews also observed higher concentrations of juvenile coho in pools near Bootjack Spur above Bridge 4.
+These higher concentration this high in the watershed are likely due to the above-average rainfall during the winter.
+Juvenile coho were observed in the Fern Creek tributary for the first time since 2013.
+Biologists PIT tagged a total of 64 fish during electrofishing surveys.

 Pine Gulch Creek

-No coho juveniles were observed during basinwide or index reach surveys on Pine Gulch.
-This corresponds with the lack of coho spawning observed during the 2015-2016 winter.
+Summer survey teams observed no coho during basinwide or index reach surveys on Pine Gulch.
+This corresponds with the lack of coho spawning observed during the 2016-2017 winter.

-Based on preliminary calculations, the average fork length of coho juveniles captured on Olema Creek during the summer of 2016 was 65 mm, which is lower than the combined average of 71 mm from previous summers.
-The 2016 average fork length of coho juveniles on Redwood Creek was 74 mm, which is similar to the combined average from prior years of 73 mm.
+Based on preliminary calculations, the average fork length of coho juveniles captured on Olema Creek during the summer of 2017 was 78 mm, higher than the combined average of 71 mm from previous summers.
+The 2017 average fork length of coho juveniles on Redwood Creek was 70 mm, which is slightly smaller than the combined average of 73mm from prior years.

-During 2016 summer monitoring, juvenile steelhead trout were also captured and measured.
-On Olema Creek the basinwide catch number of steelhead YOY (young of the year, or steelhead less than one year old) was lower than the last two years and lower than average.
-The number of steelhead 1+ (steelhead older than one year) was comparable to catch totals from previous years.
-On Redwood Creek, both the steelhead YOY and 1+ basinwide catch was the highest on record.
-The steelhead YOY basinwide catch for Pine Gulch Creek was comparable to previous year catch totals, while the 1+ steelhead catch total was the second lowest on record.
+During 2017 summer monitoring, we also captured and measured juvenile steelhead trout.
+On Olema Creek, the basinwide total catch of steelhead YOY (young of the year – less than one year in age) was two times the average catch, while the number of steelhead 1+ (older than one year in age) was half of the average total catch from previous years.
+On Redwood Creek, both the steelhead YOY and 1+ basinwide catch was the highest on record (470 and 243 respectively).
+The steelhead YOY basinwide catch for Pine Gulch Creek was higher than average, while the 1+ steelhead catch total was the second lowest on record.

 For More Information